tmellanxt/micronaut-yaml-bug/README.md

 ## 🚀 How to Reproduce

 1. Clone this repository.
-2. Run the application using `./gradlew :list:run`.
+2. Run the application using `./gradlew :app:run`.
 3. Observe that configuration values defined in the application’s `application.yaml` are **missing or overridden**.
 This will be printed out on application start up.
 4. Comment out the dependency on the `utilities` module and rerun the application — your config now takes effect as expected.